 Egil set out to bury treasure and killed the slaves that escorted him there.
-His bid to regain masculinity through violence backfired only made himself appear more bizarre and outlandish, which undermined his claim.
+His bid to regain masculinity through violence backfired only made himself appear more bizarre and outlandish, 118 which undermined his claim.

 His descent in social gender was both fascinating in regard to looking at gender in Family Sagas and also profoundly sad.
 Egil's Saga describes, "One day Egil was walking out doors alongside the wall when he stumbled and fell. / Some women saw this, laughed at him and said, 'You're completely finished, Egil, now that you fall over of your own accord."
-At this point in the story, Egil's recognized gender had fully changed from someone in a Type A-adjacent position worthy of fear (as respect is not the correct word for what Egil inspired) to a Type B man who held lower respect than Type A activities.
+At this point in the story, Egil's recognized gender had fully changed from someone in a Type A-adjacent position worthy of fear (as respect is not the correct word for what Egil inspired) to a Type B man who held lower respect than Type B women due to his inability to perform Type A activities.